microsoft/fluentui/packages/react-components/react-field/Spec.md

 export type FieldProps<T extends FieldComponent> = ComponentProps<Partial<FieldSlots<T>>, 'fieldComponent'> & {
   /**
    * The orientation of the label relative to the field component.
-   * This only affects the label, and not the statusText or helperText (which always appear below the field component).
+   * This only affects the label, and not the validationMessage or hint (which always appear below the field component).
    *
    * @default vertical
    */
-  fieldOrientation?: 'vertical' | 'horizontal';
+  orientation?: 'vertical' | 'horizontal';

   /**
-   * The status affects the color of the statusText, the statusIcon, and for some field components, an error status
+   * The `validationState` affects the color of the `validationMessage`, the `validationMessageIcon`, and for some
-   * causes the border to become red.
+   * field components, an `validationState="error"` causes the border to become red.
    *
    * @default undefined
    */
-  status?: 'error' | 'warning' | 'success';
+  validationState?: 'error' | 'warning' | 'success';
 };
 ```